RuihongQiu/RuihongQiu.github.io/_pages/recruit-thesis.md

 Students are expected to have either (1) a high GPA in math, algorithm, ML/DL/DM courses; or (2) a good understanding of fundamental ML/DL/DM knowledge equivalent to anyone of the following: <a href="https://www.youtube.com/playlist?list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU" target="_blank"> CS229 (ML)</a>， <a href="https://www.youtube.com/playlist?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC" target="_blank"> CS231n (DL&CV)</a>, <a href="https://www.youtube.com/playlist?list=PLoROMvodv4rOSH4v6133s9LFPRHjEmbmJ" target="_blank"> CS224n (NLP)</a>, <a href="https://www.youtube.com/playlist?list=PLoROMvodv4rPLKxIpqhjhPgdQy7imNkDn" target="_blank"> CS224w (GNN)</a>, or <a href="https://stanford-cs336.github.io/" target="_blank"> CS336 (LLM)</a> from Stanford, or <a href="https://www.youtube.com/playlist?list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ" target="_blank"> RL</a> from DeepMind&UCL, or <a href="https://www.youtube.com/playlist?list=PL_iWQOsE6TfXxKgI1GgyV1B_Xa0DxE5eH" target="_blank"> CS285 (Deep RL)</a> from Berkeley, or <a href="https://my.uq.edu.au/programs-courses/course.html?course_code=STAT3006" target="_blank"> STAT3006</a>/<a href="https://my.uq.edu.au/programs-courses/course.html?course_code=STAT3007" target="_blank">STAT3007</a> from UQ.
 If you don't have a good GPA, please take any of these courses first.
 If you want to do your thesis/project with me, welcome to email me.

-**Email me "r.last-name-lowwer-case@uq.edu.au":**
+**Email me "r.last-name-lower-case@uq.edu.au":**
-1. Email topic: "UQ CS Thesis Application by Your Name".
+1. Email topic: "UQ CS Thesis/Project Application by Your Name".
 2. Please attach your CV, transcripts and a representative writing sample (paper/preprint) if any.
 3. Please customize your email according to my research interest and be specific about your research interest, in several sentence.